unyt-org/uix/docs/manual/11 Functions and Contexts.md

 ```

 <br/>
-Per default, all of those functions behave as you would expect in any JavaScript code.
+By default, all of these functions behave as you would expect in any JavaScript code.
-But UIX can extend this behaviour, as you will see in the following examples.
+But UIX can extend this behavior, as you will see in the following examples.

 ### Scenario 1: Stationary exported functions